1972–73 Australian region cyclone season: Tropical Cyclone Maud

 Tropical Cyclone Maud existed offshore Western Australia from 28 January to 31 January.

-Tropical Cyclone Kirsty
+Severe Tropical Cyclone Kirsty

 Tropical Cyclone Kirsty developed southwest of the Solomon Islands on 24 February.
 Heading generally southward, Kirsty dissipated well east of New South Wales on 1 March.

 Severe Tropical Cyclone Leah

 The next system, Cyclone Leah, formed near the coast of Western Australia on 27 February.
 Moving southwestward, Leah eventually dissipated on 11 March.

 Severe Tropical Cyclone Madge

-Cyclone Madge originated in the vicinity of the Solomon Islands on 28 February.
+Cyclone Madge, the strongest tropical cyclone of the season, originated in the vicinity of the Solomon Islands on 28 February.
 Tracking west-southwestward, Madge struck the Cape York Peninsula early on 4 March.
 By late the following day, the cyclone made landfall near Numbulwar, Northern Territory.
 Moving across Northern Territory and Queensland, Madge emerged into the Indian Ocean on 10 March.
 The storm headed generally westward for the next several days, until dissipating on 18 March.

 Severe Tropical Cyclone Nellie

 On 13 March Cyclone Nellie formed offshore Queensland.
 It moved generally west-southwestward before dissipated on 23 March.